COVID-19 Response Plan

 Our commitment, as always, is to make life accessible for everyone.

 What We’re Doing

-Pre-Screening Protocol: As of March 13, Motion representatives are conducting a pre-screening prior to all appointments and walk-in visits to our sites to better understand the risk of proceeding.
-We have also introduced temperature checks using contactless infrared thermometers for all Motion employees at the start of each shift, effective May 13.
-Should a potential risk be identified, employees will be sent home for isolation, asked to call their public health unit and follow guidelines outlined including COVID testing and isolation.
-Walk-in visitors will be asked to return at a later date if necessary and client appointments will be rescheduled within a reasonable timeframe based on client need and the availability of qualified staff to perform the services requested.
+Pre-Screening Protocol: Motion representatives conduct a pre-screening for every expected individual prior to all appointments and all walk-in visits to our sites to better understand the risk of proceeding.
+Walk-in visitors will be asked to return at a later date if a potential risk is identified and client appointments will be rescheduled within a reasonable timeframe based on client need and the availability of qualified staff to perform the services requested.